engineyard/ey-docs/pages/ips-manage.md

-# Manage your IP addresses on AppCloud
+# Manage your IP addresses on Cloud

-This article provides guidance on how to manage adding, detaching and attaching IP addresses within an AppCloud environment.
+This article provides guidance on how to manage adding, detaching and attaching IP addresses within an Cloud environment.

 Topics discussed in this article: